otsaloma/catapult/README.md

 environment.
 Custom plugins and themes can be loaded dynamically.

 Catapult is currently developed and tested on X/GNOME.
-It should work on other desktop environments as well, but is unlikely to work as-is on Wayland.
+It should work on other desktop environments running X as well, but is unlikely to work as-is on Wayland.
 PRs are welcome.

 Catapult is Free Software released under the GNU General Public License (GPL), see the file [`COPYING`](COPYING) for details.
 Small parts of the